Coronavirus spread by people with no symptoms ‘appears to be rare,’ WHO official says

 “It passes from an individual through infectious droplets.
 If we actually followed all of the symptomatic cases, isolated those cases, followed the contacts and quarantined those cases, we would drastically reduce — I would love to be able to give a proportion of how much transmission we would actually stop — but it would be a drastic reduction in transmission,” she said.

-Van Kerkhove also said that what appear to be asymptomatic cases of Covid-19 often turn out to be cases of mild disease.
+Van Kerkhove also said that what appears to be asymptomatic cases of COVID-19 often turn out to be cases of mild disease.

 “When we actually go back and we say how many of them were truly asymptomatic, we find out that many have really mild disease,” Van Kerkhove said.